Data-Connexxus/DataTier-DDLs/DBEnhancements.md

 - datatier_dataattributes to datatier_sdp_dataattributes

 Renamed fields:
+- massive cleanup and renaming of fields to make the field names more human readable and intelligent
 - any fields ending in id we made _id
 - any fields ending in guid we made _guid
 - industrystd to industry_std